-From 1942-1946 U-Chit Maung had to take refuge in the Toungoo hills and during that time was a self-supporting worker.
+From 1942-1946 U Chit Maung had to take refuge in the Toungoo hills and during that time was a self-supporting worker.
 At the close of this period he was made president of the Tennasserim Local Mission with headquarters at Paan.
 In 1950 he supervised the construction of village churches in the Tennasserim region.
 For the next five years our brother was principal of the S. D. A. High School, Ohn Daw.
 Then for one year he acted as principal of the Union High School at Myaungmya.
-At the present time U Chit Maung is the principal of the Burma Union New High School at Kyauktaing, Toungoo.
+At the principal of the Burma Union New High School at Kyauktaing, Toungoo.